xrdocs/8000/_tutorials/mpls-qos-on-cisco-8200-8800-routing-platforms.md

 ## IP -> MPLS Flow: Understanding Behavioural change in remarking IP DSCP/Prec & MPLS-EXP
 There is an enhancement in remarking behaviour for IP to MPLS flows recently and the details are below,

-### Pre IOS XR 7.5.4/7.9.1 behaviour:
+### Pre IOS XR 7.5.4/7.9.1 behaviour

 ![Screenshot 2023-08-22 at 11.59.47 AM.png]({{site.baseurl}}/images/Screenshot 2023-08-22 at 11.59.47 AM.png)

 As seen in above picture, remarked precedence value is not reflected in outgoing packet.
 But at same time, MPLS-EXP value got derived from the remarked precedence value at ingress.

-This behaviour is enhanced in 7.5.4/7.9.1 release and the behaviour is below, Outgoing labelled packet will have MPLS-EXP derived from the remarked precedence value and same time remarked precedence value is updated in IP header of the outgoing packet
+This behaviour is enhanced in IOS XR 7.5.4 and 7.9.1 releases and the behaviour is now the following: Outgoing labelled packet will have MPLS-EXP derived from the remarked precedence value and at same time remarked precedence value is updated in IP header of the outgoing packet

 ![Screenshot 2023-08-22 at 11.59.58 AM.png]({{site.baseurl}}/images/Screenshot 2023-08-22 at 11.59.58 AM.png)

-**Notes** :-
+**Notes** :

-  - This feature is supported on Q200.
-Not on Q100
+  - This feature is supported on Silicon One Q200 based device only, not on Q100.
-  - On distributed systems, ingress LC can be Q100 based but egress LC must be Q200 based as this feature capability is handled at egress NPU
+  - On Cisco 8800 distributed systems, ingress line card can be Q100 based but egress line card must be Q200 based as this feature capability is handled at egress NPU.
+{: .notice--info}